loganhartford/portfolio-site/_mechatronicsprojects/(0) WeedWarden.md

 ![alt text](https://res.cloudinary.com/dlfqn0wvp/image/upload/v1748284192/portfolio-site/WeedWarden/Software/cims_lfol98.jpg  "Fixture Dimensions")

-With these 17 pairs, I used RANSAC to robustly compute the transformation matrix, as more than 4 points require a robust estimator.
+With these 17 pairs, I used RANSAC (RANdom SAmple Consensus) to robustly compute the transformation matrix, as more than 4 points require a robust estimator.
 The transform matrix generated with this method, had an max error of 0.1mm across the working area.

 #### Results